-Despite being a big fan of honey slathered on toast (as I’m sure you can imagine), muesli (slathered with honey) is probably my favorite way to start the day.
-I was thinking recently that I didn’t know how muesli came to be a staple on the Australian breakfast table: where did it come from and what is its history?
-Little did I know, this magical breakfast dish has an unusual past.
+Despite being a big fan of honey slathered on toast (as I’m sure you can imagine), muesli (slathered with honey) is probably my favourite way to start the day.

 Muesli in its modern form became popular in Western countries from the 1960s as part of increased interest in health foods and vegetarian diets.
 However, in the 1970s, a new type of muesli was introduced by Somalon called “Crunchy Muesli”.
 It was a little less healthy, scrumptious and toasted in sugar and oil; a product that showed similarity to American wheat-based granola.